metal-stack/csi-lvm/README.md

 ## Uninstall

-Before uninstallation, make sure the PVs created by the provisioner have already been deleted.
+Before un-installation, make sure the PVs created by the provisioner have already been deleted.
 Use `kubectl get pv` and make sure no PV with StorageClass `csi-lvm`.

 To uninstall, execute: